deepanshs/csdmpy/docs/source/independentVariable/linear.rst

 The last operation updates the value of the origin offset, however, the coordinates remain unaffected.
-This is because the :py:attr:`~csdfpy.ControlledVariable.coordinates` attribute refers to the reference coordinates.
-Access the absolute coordinates through the :py:attr:`~csdfpy.ControlledVariable.absolute_coordinates` attribute.
+This is because the :py:attr:`~csdfpy.IndependentVariable.coordinates` attribute refers to the reference coordinates.
+Access the absolute coordinates through the :py:attr:`~csdfpy.IndependentVariable.absolute_coordinates` attribute.

 .. doctest::